 In both incidents “No one died” but does that make the questions of safety in schools and the issue of work place violence when it comes to women (and all men, women, children) any less important?

-Whether you are for or against gun control (get some facts on the issue) – it is worth noting that more companies are takinggun control and women in the work place - work place violence stronger, and in some cases vocal public positions in relation to guns and work place violence.
+Whether you are for or against gun control (get some facts on the issue) – it is worth noting that more companies are taking stronger, and in some cases vocal public positions in relation to guns and work place violence.
 In the last quarter of 2013 Starbucks partnered with Moms Against Guns and its CEO Howard Schultz issued a public statement that “Everyone is welcome in our stores, weapons are not”.
 The position stops short of a definitive ban…but considering the ubiquity of Starbucks, it is important in the overall landscape regarding this issue as related to corporate policy and procedures, read the details here.

 The recent events and sad continued trend of gun related violence does beg asking the question –